Streaming Audio-Visual Speech Recognition with Alignment Regularization: Experimental Setup

 \textbf{Datasets}\quad In this work, we use LRS3~\cite{Afouras18d}, which is the largest public benchmarks for audio-visual speech recognition.
 The dataset is collected from more than 5\,000 speakers in TED and TEDx talks and contains 151\,189 utterances with a total of 438.9 hours.
 LRS3 is divided into 408 hours of pre-training data, 30 hours of training-validation data, and 0.9 hours of test data.

-\textbf{Pre-processing}\quad For the visual stream, we follow the pre-processing pipeline from~\cite{ma2022visual} to extract the mouth region of interests (ROIs) from the LRS3 dataset.
-The first step is to use the RetinaFace~\cite{DBLP:journals/corr/abs-1905-00641} tracker and Face Alignment Network (FAN)~\cite{bulat2017far} to detect and track 68-point facial landmarks for all videos.
-The size and rotation differences are removed through registering the faces to the mean face in the training set.
-Finally, a fixed bounding box with a size of 96 $\times$ 96 is used to crop the mouth region of interests (ROIs).
+\textbf{Pre-processing}\quad For the visual stream, we follow the pre-processing pipeline from~\cite{ma2022visual} to extract the mouth region of interests (ROIs) with a size of 96 $\times$ 96.
 Each frame is normalized by subtracting the mean and dividing by the standard deviation of the training set.
 Audio stream has been normalized by $z$-normalization.

 \textbf{Training details}\quad Similar to \cite{DBLP:journals/corr/abs-2102-06657}, the audio and visual encoder neural networks of the proposed AV-ASR system are using 12 conformer blocks each with an attention dimension of 256, a head size of 8 for the audio stream and 4 for the visual stream, feed-forward dimensions of 2\,048 and a convolution kernel sizes of 31.
 The number of parameters in the audio front-end, visual front-end and conformer back-end are 3.9\,M, 11.2\,M and 31.8\,M, respectively.
 Visual streams are augmented with horizontal flipping, random cropping~\cite{DBLP:journals/corr/abs-2102-06657}, and adaptive time masking~\cite{ma2022visual} while audio streams are augmented with the adaptive time masking.
 For adaptive time masking, we use one mask per second and for each mask, we randomly mask a duration up to 0.4 second.
 The audio-only and visual-only models are trained for 75 epochs with AdamW optimizer~\cite{loshchilov2019decoupled} with a dynamic batching strategy, where the maximum number of frames in a batch is set to 2\,400.
 The learning rate increases linearly with the first 25\,000 steps, yielding a peak learning rate of 0.0006 and thereafter decreases with a cosine annealing strategy.
 We use SentencePiece~\cite{DBLP:conf/acl/Kudo18} sub-word units with a vocabulary size of 5\,000.